 Princess Leia Cat

 All you need is an old T-shirt and average sewing skills to dress your cat as the most fearless princess in the galaxy: Princess Leia of "Star Wars."
 Even if you’re not so crafty, a tutorial from 2 Cats & 1 Doll shows how easy it is to make your kitty a pair of Princess Leia buns.

 If your cat leans toward the Dark Side, a Darth Vader costume might be in order.
 You might need to use the Force to get your kitty to wear a Vader mask.
 But a laid-back cat might tolerate it at least long enough for you to snap a photo.

 Harry Potter Cat

-Purrrr-trificus Totalus!
-You don’t need a summoning charm to transform your cat into a tiny, feline Harry Potter.
-All you need is a baby’s sweater, some felt (for the collar and tie), a pipe cleaner shaped into a lightning rod and wire bent into glasses.
-It may take a bit of magic, however, to keep your cat still while you dress him.Continue to 14 of 16 below.
+You don’t need polyjuice potion to transform your cat into a feline Harry Potter.
+All you need is a baby’s sweater, some felt (for the collar and tie), a pipe cleaner shaped into a lightning bolt, and wire bent into glasses.
+However, it might take a bit of magic to keep your cat still while you dress them.Continue to 13 of 15 below.

 Bring out your cat's general hipness by dressing them in a quintessential hipster outfit.
 Tie a bandana around their neck, and put a small beanie on their head.
 Some black-rimmed glasses are the finishing touch, though your cat might be too cool to wear them for long.

 It doesn’t get any easier—or more adorable—than dressing your cat as a bat for Halloween.
 You can buy pre-made bat wings or simply cut them out of black construction paper.
 Then, attach your DIY wings to your cat’s collar with a black pipe cleaner.